huggingface/huggingface_hub/src/huggingface_hub/README.md

 ### `hf_hub_download`

-The function takes the following parameters, downloads the remote file, stores it to disk (in a versioning-aware way) and returns its local file path.
+The function takes the following parameters, downloads the remote file, stores it to disk (in a version-aware way) and returns its local file path.

 Parameters:
 - a `repo_id` (a user or organization name and a repo name, separated by `/`, like `julien-c/EsperBERTo-small`)